mfkinney/Homework---Case-Study/README.md

 ## Landscape:

 * Financial industry Domain:
   * The company resides in the Credit Cards as a Service domain.
+A relatively new domain as costs to provide credit card servicing platforms have been reduced by cloud architecture and innovation in user experience design has been improved.

-* Major trends and innovations of this domain over the last 5-10 years?
+* Major trends and innovations of this domain over the last 5-10 years:
   *  The major innovation in the domain has been the use of mobile-first design, cloud-based infrastructure, and API configurations that allow for a fully functional credit card processing system of record to be built apart from the mainframe architecture provided by Tsys and Fiserv or legacy internal systems used by big banks.

   * The domain has been expanding with several new entrants over the past 10 years: